Breakout-Labs/dbt-with-ai-blog-post/dbt-styleguide.md

 - Use lowercase keywords.
 - Use trailing commas.
+- Indents should be four spaces.
+- Lines of SQL should be no longer than 80 characters.

 ## Model Organization

-Our models (typically) fit into two main categories:\
+Our models (typically) fit into three main categories:\

-- Staging &mdash; Contains models that clean and standardize data.
+- Staging: Contains models that clean and standardize data.
-- Marts &mdash; Contains models which combine or heavily transform data.

-Things to note:

-- There are different types of models that typically exist in each of the above categories.
-See Model Layers for more information.
-- Read How we structure our dbt projects for an example and more details around organization.
+- Intermediate: Contains more complex transformation logic that can't neatly fit into marts
+- Marts: Contains business logic transformation and the final polished layer of data

 ## Model Layers